Fine, we'll play the Claim To Fame celebrity guessing game this summer

 - Our guess: She’s definitely related to Eddie Murphy

 That’s it as far as new information this week.
-We’re compiling a complete list of the clues on the clue board, but there are still a few we haven’t been able to make out.
-Stay tuned for further updates following episode three, which airs on July 10 at 8 pm ET on ABC.
+Stay tuned for further updates following episode four, which airs on July 17 at 8 pm ET on ABC.